jbonigomes/create-react-slides/README.md

 # Create React Slides

-This is a React app heavily inspired by the known and loved [Impress.js](https://impress.js.org).
+This is a React app, heavily inspired by the known and loved [Impress.js](https://impress.js.org).

 It is a lot less feature rich but let's you create slides as separate React